ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

  include an owner of a vacant one to four unit dwelling who  demonstrates an  intention  to move into one of the units after the rehabilitation of the property] RESERVED.
-  10. "Private investor" shall mean one or more  banking  organizations, foundations,  public  benefit corporations, labor unions, credit unions, employers' associations, veterans'  organizations,  colleges,  universi- ties,  educational  institutions,  child  care  institutions, hospitals, medical research institutes, insurance companies, trustees or  fiduciar- ies, trustees of pension and retirement funds and systems, corporations, partnerships,  individuals  or  other entities or any combination of the foregoing, and shall include the United States of America and any of its agencies and departments.
-  11. "Rehabilitation" shall  mean  the  installation,  replacement,  or repair of heating, plumbing, electrical and related systems or the elim- ination  of conditions dangerous to human life or detrimental to health, including nuisances as defined in local housing or health  codes  or  as defined  in  section three hundred nine of the multiple dwelling law, or in section three hundred five of the multiple residence  law,  or  other rehabilitation or general property and energy conservation improvements.
-  12. "State grant funds" shall mean any grants received from the state or any public benefit corporation for community  development  activities or  for the rehabilitation or conservation of private or multiple dwell- ings.
   § 22.
 Section 472 of the private housing finance  law,  as  added  by chapter 786 of the laws of 1987, subdivision 1 as amended by chapter 479 of the laws of 2005, subdivision 2 as amended by chapter 408 of the laws